Scholasticide: Iraq

-The first case in which the term educide was used, was for Iraq.
-The claimed educide in Iraq happened through multiple episodes.
-Before the 1990s, Iraq's educational infrastructure was good and improving.
-During the 1990s, the UN imposed sanctions decreased the education's quality and accessibility, as it reduced income via trade which would end up going to the educational system.
-The situation worsened further during the Iraq War (2003–2011) and the war in Iraq against terrorist groups such as Daesh (2013–2017).
+The term educide was first applied to the situation in Iraq during the 1990s.
+Before the Gulf War, Iraq had a strong educational infrastructure that was improving.
+The UN imposed sanctions after the war harmed the country's economy and decreased the quality and accessibility of education.
+The situation further deteriorated during the Iraq War (2003–2011) and the war against Daesh (2013–2017).

 Iraq War

-During the Iraq War, the US aimed for a regime change in Iraq to fight the perceived threat of terror and weapons of mass destruction as part of the "war on terror" campaign, which is described by critics as an illegitimate invasion motivated by imperialism.
-(Note: See also: Rationale for the Iraq War; Legitimacy of the 2003 invasion of Iraq; Opposition to the Iraq War, Protests against the Iraq War; and Legality of the Iraq War) Changing the regime, by changing the political and economic status quo, was partially done via educide.
-The US dismantled the educational system, replaced it with a system dependent on British and American universities, and promoted "Western values," which were criticised for being Islamophobic.
-However, this led primarily to the Iraqi educational infrastructure being destroyed systematically and with the intention to do so.
+In March 2003, the United States invaded Iraq as part of the "war on terror", overthrowing the Ba'athist regime of Saddam Hussein.
+The US incorrectly accused Saddam's regime of possessing weapons of mass destruction and having ties to Al-Qaeda.
+The invasion has been described by critics as an illegitimate invasion motivated by imperialism.
+(Note: See also: Rationale for the Iraq War; Legitimacy of the 2003 invasion of Iraq; Opposition to the Iraq War, Protests against the Iraq War; and Legality of the Iraq War) Following the overthrow, the US occupation authorities implemented a process of de-Ba'athification.
+In addition, an insurgency broke out against the US occupation and new Iraqi government.
+Moroccan academic Ahmed Kabel has described the US' dismantling of the Iraqi educational system as educide.
+They replaced it with a system dependent on British and American universities that promoted "Western values," which were criticised as Islamophobic.

+The Iraq war led to the destruction of much of the educational infrastructure in Iraq.
 Between 2003 and 2007, school attendance dropped by almost 70%, at least 280 academics were killed, and 30% of the total number of professors, doctors, and engineers left Iraq.
-Iraq's educational infrastructure faced many problems due to a lack of materials, a fear of bombings and kidnappings that prevented people from going to their educational institutions, and many professors fleeing the country.
-Additionally, around 2007, many could not perform their professions due to missing certificates, while governmental officials sometimes missed the actual education they claimed to have.
-The absence of education had a substantial impact on the Iraqi population, as more than 40% of the Iraqi people are aged 15 years or younger.
+Iraq's educational infrastructure faced many problems with a lack of materials, a fear of bombings and kidnappings preventing students from going to school, and many professors fleeing the country.
+Many qualified teachers could not perform their professions due to missing their higher education certificates, while others taught despite never having attained the qualifications they claimed to have.
+The absence of education had a substantial impact on the Iraqi population.
+In 2011, more than 40% of the Iraqi population is aged 15 years or younger.